SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 Pain management: Discomfort is expected in the first few days.
 Most patients manage well with common pain relief such as Panadol® or Nurofen®.
 Applying an ice pack can also help reduce swelling.

-Work or school: Plan to take around 7–10 days to rest and recover.
-The exact amount of time will depend on the number of teeth removed, the complexity of the surgery, and your overall health.
+Work or school: Plan to take around 7 to 10 days off work or school after wisdom tooth removal in Sydney.
+All 4 wisdom teeth removal recovery time is typically 7 to 14 days.
+The exact time off depends on the number of teeth removed, complexity of the surgery, and your overall health.

 Stitches: Dissolving stitches are used in most cases and typically disappear within one to two weeks.